zzhikai/tp/docs/UserGuide.md

 ---
 ### Deleting an applicant : `delete`

-Allows you to delete a specific job applicant, specified by index.
+Allows you to delete a specific applicant, specified by index.

 <br>